seapagan/form-catch/README.md

 the correct email address to send the Form data.
 The API will take arbitrary form fields, the user does not need to set them in advance.

-This is currently just a skeleton.
-While it does accept and decode form submissions, it does not send emails.
+This is currently just a Work in progress and not properly secured.
+It does accept and decode form submissions and send this data to the specified site email, but there is no Authentication/Authorization so should not be used as a production tool just yet.

 There is also (currently) no User Authentication or Authorization so sites can be added or deleted by anyone, this will be fixed shortly.